 - The Liaison will maintain file copies of all minutes and other Committee activity and makes same available for review or checking out.

-There are no standing subcommittees.
+SUBCOMMITTEES:There are no standing subcommittees.
 The Chairperson will appoint subcommittees as needed, and individuals from outside the Committee may be asked to serve on a Subcommittee.
 All members of the subcommittees will have voting rights on that subcommittee; however, there will be no proxy votes allowed.

-These bylaws may be amended by majority of Committee members present at any meeting provided written notice of the proposed changes is made to each member at least 7 days prior to the scheduled vote.
+AMENDMENTS:These by-laws may be amended by majority of Committee members present at any meeting provided written notice of the proposed changes is made to each member at least seven days prior to the scheduled vote.
 The by-laws will be reviewed annually.
 Changes to the By-laws must be submitted to Commissioners Court for approval.